Su-Ng/Su-Ng.github.io/README.md

 # Su-Ng.github.io
 =================

-The purpose of this work is to showcase some state of the art computer vision application using Amazon Rekognition.
+The purpose of this portfolio is to showcase some cloud technology I have learnt, including state of the art computer vision applications using Amazon Rekognition and Alexa Skill I have published in Amazon.

 Demo
 ### Detect Text